janhancic/backbone-ga-class/README.md

+## London JS Night Classes: Backbone

+This the project I made as part of the [London JS Night Class](http://eventhandler.co.uk/events/ldnjsnightclass-backbone2).

+## License
+Licensed under MIT.
+See `LICENSE.md` file for details.

 # Class materials for 'Web apps with Backbone'

 Example code for the class, demonstrating two approches to writing a simple exercise app.